Systemmanic/docker-compose-maven-plugin/README.md

 This assumes the compose file is in the default location and will not run in any phase of the build.

 ### Advanced
-Below has customised the location of the `docker-compose.yml` file and has two executions defined:
+Below has customised the location of the `docker-compose.yml` file and has three executions defined:
 ```xml
 <build>
     <plugins>